-Nankai Namba consists of a giant station building, so when entering the station from aboveground.
-It can easily be used as your starting pointas it is difficult to miss.
+Nankai Namba Station is housed in a giant station building.
+When entering the station from aboveground, it can be a great starting point as it is difficult to miss.
 JR Namba Station and Namba Station on the Yotsubashi Line are about five to ten minutes away on foot.
 The others are roughly in the same place.
-If you look at the signs while moving forward, you shouldn’t get too mixed up.
+If you follow at the signs while moving forward, you shouldn’t get too mixed up.

 Use the Name of the Line to Ask for Directions

-Since all of the stations are named Namba Station, better ask where a specific line is instead of asking where Namba Station is.
-Asking “Where’s the Nankai Line?” or “Where’s the Midosuji Line?” will get you better, more specific results.
+Since all of the stations are named Namba Station, focus on the name of the specific line you need to take.
+If you want to get assistance, ask an employee: “Where’s the Nankai Line?” or “Where’s the Midosuji Line?” to get the directions you need.

-Next, let’s take a look at tourist spots that are easily accessible from each station!
+Next, let’s take a look at spots that are easily accessible from each station!

 1. Nankai Namba Station - Easy Access to Kansai International Airport and Mt.
 Koya